Drágszél

 Drágszél (Draga) is a small village in Bács-Kiskun county, in the Southern Great Plain region of Hungary.

 Geography

 It covers an area of 12.59 km2 and has a population of 398 people (2002).

+History

+In 1913, Drágszél had a population of 506.
+At that time, the village was part of the larger municipality of Homokmégy, which was located in the Kalocsa district of Pest-Pilis-Solt-Kiskun County.